home > indexing

 {XE "main entry:{XE "inserted entry"}subentry}

 There's also the possibility that your index entry includes a special character that isn't properly escaped.
-For example, if you're trying to create an entry with a colon in it, you need to put a backlash in front of that colon:
+For example, if you're trying to create an entry with a colon in it, you need to put a backslash in front of that colon:

 WRONG: {XE "Luke 9:21, interpretation of"}